Iain Macleod: Early war

 In September 1939, upon the outbreak of the Second World War, Macleod enlisted in the British Army as a private in the Royal Fusiliers.
-On 20 April 1940, he was commissioned as an officer with the rank of second lieutenant in the Duke of Wellington's Regiment (DWR).
-He was given the service number of 129352.
+On 20 April 1940, he was commissioned as an officer with the rank of second lieutenant in the Duke of Wellington's Regiment (DWR), with the service number 129352.
 He was posted to the 2/7th Battalion, DWR, which was then serving as part of the 137th Infantry Brigade of the 46th Infantry Division, a second line Territorial Army (TA) formation, then commanded by Major-General Henry Curtis.
 Macleod's battalion was sent overseas to France in time to see action in the Battle of France in May, where he was injured in the leg by a flying log when a German armoured car burst through a road block which his men had just erected.
 He was treated in hospital in Exeter and left with a lifelong slight limp.
-In later life, besides his limp he suffered pain and reduced mobility from a spinal condition (ankylosing spondylitis).
+In later life, besides his limp he suffered pain and reduced mobility from the spinal condition ankylosing spondylitis.

 At the age of 27, Macleod was already considered somewhat too old to be a platoon commander.
 Once fit for duty again, he served as a staff captain with the 46th Division in Wye, under the Deputy Assistant Adjutant General (DAAG), Captain Dawtry.
 In 1941, a drunk Macleod almost killed Dawtry, as the latter had retired to bed rather than play stud poker with him.
 He shot at his door until his revolver ran out of bullets, and then passed out after smashing down the door with a heavy piece of furniture.
 He demanded an apology the next morning for his refusal to play, although the two men remained friends thereafter.
 Dawtry later became Chief Clerk of Westminster Council.